salekd/santa/README.md

 ![](https://github.com/salekd/santa/blob/master/data/examples/santa_01.png)

+The serverless function can be easily integrated into my other project, the Raspberry pi smart security camera. https://github.com/salekd/rpizero_smart_camera3

 The following tutorials by Adrian Rosebrock have been a great source of inspiration for this project:
 * https://www.pyimagesearch.com/2017/12/18/keras-deep-learning-raspberry-pi/
 * https://www.pyimagesearch.com/2017/12/11/image-classification-with-keras-and-deep-learning/